davidandradeduarte/php-fe-interview-sample/README.md

-Vagrant LAMP
+Mindera @ PHP & FE interview
 ============

-Want to test a new web app but don't want to affect your current Apache / MySQL / PHP system?
-Applications like MAMP are great, but they don't make it easy to maintain multiple, separate web roots.

-If you find yourself needing quick to configure web stack, but also one that is customizable try this Vagrant project

-Vagrant allows for Virtual Machines to be quickly setup, and easy to use.

-And this project aims to make it very easy to spinup a complete LAMP stack in a matter of minutes.
+This project aims to make it very easy to do a simple interview regarding PHP and FE skills.

+The solution is provided under the `solution` folder.

 Requirements
 ------------